albertoreineri/albertoreineri.github.io/content/en/blog/2022/usare-il-browser-senza-mouse-hacker-style.md

   - Web Dev

 ---

-Passiamo molto, moltissimo tempo sul browser ormai, e usare il mouse per la navigazione può essere frustranete per noi sviluppatori&#8230; Ma è possibile farne a meno e muoversi solamente utilizzando la tastiera, come un vero hacker!
-Vediamo come si fa.
+Spending a lot, a whole lot of time on the browser now, and using the mouse for navigation can be frustrating for us developers...
+But it's possible to do without it and move around using only the keyboard, like a true hacker!
+Let's see how it's done.

 ## Vimium Extension

-Per prima cosa devi scaricare l'estensione <a href="https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb" target="_blank" rel="noreferrer noopener">Vimium</a>.
-Io uso Google Chrome, ma è presente anche per <a href="https://addons.mozilla.org/it/firefox/addon/vimium-ff/" target="_blank" rel="noreferrer noopener">Firefox</a> e <a href="https://apps.apple.com/us/app/vimari/id1480933944?mt=12" target="_blank" rel="noreferrer noopener">Safari</a> (se usi Brave o Edge non preoccuparti, puoi installare l'estensione per Google Chrome, funzionerà perfettamente perché questi browser condividono la stessa base).
+First, you need to download the <a href="https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb" target="_blank" rel="noreferrer noopener">Vimium extension</a>.
+I use Google Chrome, but it's also available for <a href="https://addons.mozilla.org/it/firefox/addon/vimium-ff/" target="_blank" rel="noreferrer noopener">Firefox</a> and <a href="https://apps.apple.com/us/app/vimari/id1480933944?mt=12" target="_blank" rel="noreferrer noopener">Safari</a> (if you use Brave or Edge, don't worry, you can install the extension for Google Chrome, it will work perfectly because these browsers share the same base).

-Dopo averla installata potrete iniziare ad utilizzare il vostro browser direttamente dalla tasitera.
+After installing it, you can start using your browser directly from the keyboard.

-La base dei comandi è quella del software Vim, quindi se siete su Linux probabilmente vi troverete già a vostro agio, altrimenti non preoccupatevi, basterà qualche minuti di pratica per abbandonare il mouse per sempre!
+The basic commands are those of the Vim software, so if you're on Linux, you'll probably already feel comfortable, otherwise, don't worry, just a few minutes of practice to abandon the mouse forever!

-Ecco i comandi principali per utilizzarlo:
+Here are the main commands to use it:

-## Navigare nella pagina corrente:
+## Navigate on the current page:

-<pre class="wp-block-code"><code>?       mostra l'elenco dei comandi disponibili (molto utile all'inizio)
+<pre class="wp-block-code"><code>?       show the list of available commands (very useful at the beginning)
-h       scroll verso sinistra
+h       scroll left
-j       scroll verso il basso
+j       scroll down
-k       scroll verso l'alto
+k       scroll up
-l       scroll verso destra
+l       scroll right
-gg      scroll in cima alla pagina
+gg      scroll to the top of the page
-G       scroll in fondo alla pagina d       scroll in basso di metà pagina u       scroll in alto di metà pagina f       apri un link nella tab corrente
+G       scroll to the bottom of the page d       scroll down half a page u       scroll up half a page f       open a link in the current tab
-F       apri link in nuova tab r       ricarica gs      visualizza codice sorgente</code></pre>
+F       open a link in a new tab r       reload gs      view page source</code></pre>

-## Navigare in altre pagina:
+## Navigate to other pages:

-<pre class="wp-block-code"><code>o       Apri URL
+<pre class="wp-block-code"><code>o       Open URL
-O       Apri URL in nuova tab
+O       Open URL in a new tab
-b       Apri preferiti
+b       Open bookmarks
-B       Apri preferiti in nuova tab</code></pre>
+B       Open bookmarks in a new tab</code></pre>

-## Cronologia:
+## History:

-<pre class="wp-block-code"><code>H       Vai a pagina precedente
+<pre class="wp-block-code"><code>H       Go to the previous page
-L       Vai a pagina successiva</code></pre>
+L       Go to the next page</code></pre>

-## Manipolazione tabs:
+## Manipulate tabs:

-<pre class="wp-block-code"><code>J, gT      Vai un tab verso sinistra
+<pre class="wp-block-code"><code>J, gT      Go one tab to the left
-K, gt      Vai un tab verso destra g0         Vai alla prima tab g$         Vai all'ultima tab t          Crea tab x          Chiudi tab corrente
+K, gt      Go one tab to the right g0         Go to the first tab g$         Go to the last tab t          Create a tab x          Close the current tab
-X          Riapri tab chiusa
+X          Reopen a closed tab
-T          Cerca fra le tab</code></pre>
+T          Search among tabs</code></pre>

-Ecco qua, questi sono solamente i comandi principali, ne esistono altri che puoi leggere qua: <a href="https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb" target="_blank" rel="noreferrer noopener">https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb</a>
+There you go, these are just the main commands, there are others that you can read here: <a href="https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb" target="_blank" rel="noreferrer noopener">https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb</a>

-E questo è tutto!
-Non ti resta che provare ad utilizzarli e vedrai che in breve tempo potrai usare il browser totalmente in hacker style ?‍?
+And that's it!
+All you have to do now is try using them, and you'll see that in no time you'll be able to use the browser totally in hacker style ?‍?

-Come sempre _buon codice!_
+As always, happy coding!